astronomer/docs/learn/airflow-scaling-workers.md

 There are two primary task-level Airflow settings users can define in code:

 - `max_active_tis_per_dag` (formerly `task_concurrency`): The maximum number of times that the same task can run concurrently across all DAG runs.
 For instance, if a task pulls from an external resource, such as a data table, that should not be modified by multiple tasks at once, then you can set this value to 1.
 - `pool`: Defines the amount of pools available for a task.
 Pools are a way to limit the number of concurrent instances of an arbitrary group of tasks.
 This setting is useful if you have a lot of workers or DAG runs in parallel, but you want to avoid an API rate limit or otherwise don't want to overwhelm a data source or destination.
-For more information, see the [Airflow Pools Guide](airflow-pools.md).
+For more information, see the [Apache Airflow® Pools Guide](airflow-pools.md).

 The parameters above are inherited from the `BaseOperator`, so you can set them in any operator definition.
 For example: